Playboy: 2000–2024: Continue decline, death of Hugh Hefner, and cessation of publication

 In October 2015, Playboy announced the magazine would no longer feature full-frontal nudity beginning with the March 2016 issue.
 Company CEO Scott Flanders acknowledged the magazine's inability to compete with freely available internet pornography and nudity; according to him, "You're now one click away from every sex act imaginable for free.
 And so it's just passé at this juncture".
 Hefner agreed with the decision.
 The redesigned Playboy, however, would still feature a Playmate of the Month and pictures of women.
 Still, they would be rated as not appropriate for children under 13.
 The move would not affect PlayboyPlus.com (which features nudity at a paid subscription).
 Josh Horwitz of Quartz argued that the motivation for the decision to remove nudity from the magazine was to give Playboy Licensing a less inappropriate image in India and China, where the brand is a popular item on apparel and thus generates significant revenue.

 Other changes to the magazine included ending the popular jokes section and the various cartoons that appeared throughout the magazine.
 The redesign eliminated the use of jump copy (articles continuing on non-consecutive pages), eliminating most of the space for cartoons.
 Hefner, himself a former cartoonist, reportedly resisted dropping the cartoons more than the nudity, but ultimately obliged.
 Playboys plans were to market itself as a competitor to Vanity Fair, as opposed to more traditional competitors GQ and Maxim.

 Playboy announced in February 2017, however, that the dropping of nudity had been a mistake.
 Furthermore, for its March/April issue, it reestablished some of its franchises, including the Playboy Philosophy and Party Jokes, but dropped the subtitle "Entertainment for Men", inasmuch as gender roles have evolved.
 The company's chief creative officer made the announcement on Twitter with the hashtag #NakedIsNormal.

 In early 2018, and according to Jim Puzzanghera of the Los Angeles Times, Playboy was reportedly "considering killing the print magazine", as the publication "has lost as much as $7 million annually in recent years".
 However, in the July/August 2018 issue a reader asked if the print magazine would discontinue, and Playboy responded that it was not going anywhere.

 Following Hefner's death and his family's financial stake in the company, the magazine changed direction.
-In 2019, Playboy was relaunched as a quarterly publication without adverts.
+In 2019, Playboy was relaunched as a quarterly publication without advertisements.
 Topics covered included an interview with Tarana Burke, a profile of Pete Buttigieg, coverage of BDSM, and a cover photo representing gender and sexual fluidity.

-Online-only

 In March 2020, Ben Kohn, CEO of Playboy Enterprises, announced that the spring 2020 issue would be the last regularly scheduled printed issue and that the magazine would publish its content online.
 The decision to close the print edition was attributed in part to the COVID-19 pandemic, which interfered with the distribution of the magazine.